Sheringham

 and writer, helped to popularise the area by referring

-during the Beeching closures of the 1960s - but a group
+during the Beeching cuts of the 1960s - but was

-of volunteers reopened it again in 1975.
+reopened by volunteers in 1975.
 It is now

 commonly known as 'The Poppy Line' - although poppies